 Chasman also helped found the Acoustic Guitar Summit featuring Paul, Terry Robb, Mark Hanson, and Doug Smith.
 During Paul’s nine year association with the Summit, they played for packed auditoriums in Oregon, Washington, and California, were featured several times on NPR, and recorded two highly acclaimed CD’s.

 Paul put his guitars away for a few years during the Bush presidency, devoting his energies to satirical political writing.
 He developed a website: thecarlletters.com on which he posted “Letters of Advice and Constructive Criticism to the Famous, the Infamous, and the Current Administration” under the pseudonym of Carl Estrada.
 For years, The Carl Letters has boasted a number one Google rating under the search words: “Anti-Bush Political Humor.”
 Paul also wrote a novel, “The Book of Bob,” which reportedly had many readers laughing out loud and was described by one critic as “laughing magic.”

-Since Paul and his wife moved to the Olympic Peninsula in 2007, he has picked up his guitars again and performed as onstage guitarist in the Port Angeles Community Players production of “Man of La Mancha,” was musical director of PACP’s production of “Celebration,” and has become a staple at the Juan de Fuca Festival.
+When Paul and his wife moved to the Olympic Peninsula in 2007, he picked up his guitars again and performed as onstage guitarist in the Port Angeles Community Players production of “Man of La Mancha,” was musical director of PACP’s production of “Celebration,” and became an annual staple at the Juan de Fuca Festival.
 In 2010, he composed and recorded the musical score for a full-length feature film, “The Last of Us,” which was released at the end of that year.